rikkimax/twp-d/manuscript/content/operatorOverloads.md

 ```

 1. Compile and run the example code.
-2. In the given code it does a simple comparion.
+2. In the given code it does a simple comparison.
 Perhaps change the value of b to match?
 3. Try out ``opCast`` from D's documentation[^DLangOpOverloadsDocs].
 4. How about ``opAssign``?
 5. And ``opIndex`` using an array as the backing value?